alombi/alombi.xyz/repo/assets/com.alombi.nyx/description.md

 # Nyx
 Nyx adds four beautiful and useful pills on your lockscreen - Calendar, Conditions, Temperature and Battery - which are interactive and care about your battery.

-Nyx is compatible with AOD tweaks like Deja Vu.\
+Nyx is compatible with AOD tweaks like Deja Vu.
+### Tip
 You also may want to lower your notifications and media player: use [Lower]() or any other tweak to do so.

 ### Requirements